-All beekeepers should have pre-established response plans for potential pest and disease situations (i.e. they should know in advance what to do if they detect a pest or disease).
-Pests and diseases should be actively controlled to ensure they do not spread within the apiary or to other apiaries.
+Diseased hives are less productive than healthy, well-managed hives and are a threat to other beekeepers.
+All beekeepers have an obligation to ensure that their management practices do not put other beekeepers’ bees at risk and pests and diseases must be actively controlled to ensure they do not spread within the apiary or to other apiaries.
+Beekeepers should have pre-established response plans for potential pest and disease situations (i.e. they should know in advance what to do if they detect a pest or disease).

+Controlling the spread of undetected disease in an apiary

+Beekeeping activities are a major cause of spread of disease between hives within an apiary through transfer of disease on infected equipment and hive components.
+Often this occurs before the disease is apparent in the apiary.
+A barrier system, where larger apiaries are divided into smaller, individually identified sub-units and the movement of bees and equipment between these sub-units is eliminated or strictly controlled, is one example of a management technique that will limit the spread of any introduced pest or disease and assist tracing of the source of infection.

 Keeping accurate records

-Clear and complete records must be kept of all biosecurity-related actions and observations.
-Hives or clusters of hives should be clearly identified and accurate records of movements kept for traceability.
-Templates for record keeping are very simple and are available through most beekeeping organisations and societies or can be downloaded from http://beeaware.org.au/biosecurity/-----
+Good record keeping is an important part of any business and complete records must be kept of all biosecurity-related actions and observations.
+Hives or groups of hives should be clearly identified and accurate records of movements kept for traceability.
+Templates for record keeping are very simple and are available through most beekeeping organisations and societies or can be downloaded from http://beeaware.org.au/biosecurity/-----.

-http://beeaware.org.au/biosecurity/-----.

 Hive and equipment maintenance

-All hives, equipment and vehicles should be kept clean and well-maintained.
+Hives must be maintained to assist bees in defending their hives and to prevent leakage of honey.
+Equipment and vehicles should be kept clean and well maintained.

 With these principles in mind, the Code has been written to provide a set of clear outcomes that all beekeepers need to achieve to raise the overall level of disease management in Australian bees.

-Who Does the Code Apply To?
+Is the Code Compulsory?

-To achieve a truly national approach to pest and disease prevention and control all beekeepers need to be proactive in the management of their apiaries.
-For this reason, the honey bee industry and governments have agreed that compliance with this Biosecurity Code of Practice is mandatory for all beekeepers.
-However, it is acknowledged that commercial beekeepers are more likely to move hives around the country and move into areas of high bee density.
-They therefore pose a greater risk of disease spread to other beekeepers and it is appropriate that they should have a higher level of biosecurity.
-Consequently, some parts of the Code (Section C) only apply to beekeepers who manage 50 or more hives.
+Some sections of the Code are already mandatory under existing state and territory legislations but to achieve a consistent national approach to pest and disease prevention and control ALL beekeepers need to be proactive in the management of their apiaries.
+For this reason, the honey bee industry is working with state and territory governments to make compliance with Part B of this Biosecurity Code of Practice compulsory for all beekeepers and compliance with Part C compulsory for beekeepers who manage 50 or more hives.

+Until the Code is mandated, compliance with requirements that are not already a part of state or territory law will be voluntary and beekeepers will be helped with their understanding of, and compliance with, the Code’s requirements by a team of Bee Biosecurity Officers employed through the industry-funded National Bee Biosecurity Program.
+It is anticipated this phase-in time will be approximately 24 months.
+The aim is not to punish beekeepers but to positively assist all beekeepers in raising the overall level of pest and disease management across Australia.

 Monitoring Compliance with the Code

-Compliance with the Code is actively monitored through a combined system of self-certification and random or targeted inspection of beekeepers’ records and assessment of biosecurity practices.
-Currently, this monitoring is focused on beekeepers who manage 50 or more hives.
-They are required to certify at the time of re-registration that they are in compliance with the Code including the maintenance of appropriate records.
-It is an offence to provide a false statement regarding compliance and any beekeeper doing so may be subjected to a fine or prosecution.
+After the phase-in period and the Code has been mandated by state and territory governments, compliance will be actively monitored through a combined system of self-certification and both targeted and random inspection of beekeepers’ records.
+Initially this monitoring will focus on beekeepers who manage 50 or more hives.
+They will be required to certify each year that they are in compliance with the Code including that they have maintained appropriate records.